 Yoga is done in uncovered feet on a yoga mat.
 Indeed, even the most fundamental yoga stretches require clothes that can move or stretch, so wear the dress in which you feel most comfortable that enables you to move around effectively.
 Educators will regularly propose that you leave your sense of self that incorporates not acting naturally self-conscious about the dress you are wearing.
 Wear what makes you feel better.

 A few classes utilize extra props or equipment, for example, blocks, straps, blankets, bolsters, and seats.
-You don’t have to buy any of these to start practicing yoga.
+You don’t have to buy any of these to start practising yoga.
 In case you go to a class at a studio, they will give everything that you need.
 However, in case you’re completing a class online, you will require a yoga mat, and you will need to verify whether extra equipment is required.
 If it is, there are simple approaches to supplant normal yoga props.

 In case you’re going to buy anything, you should purchase a yoga mat.
 Most studios give mats to free or rental.
 However, they are regularly less expensive plastic mats, and you will probably feel better on a tangle that you picked yourself.
 Mats come in all sizes and materials, so it’s great to teach yourself, especially in case you’re searching for something supportive and non-toxic on joints, for example, wrists and knees.

-The benefits of yoga:
+The benefits of yoga for beginners:

 - Improve as well as maintain the muscles, organs and joint’s health